InnerSourceCommons/InnerSourceLearningPath/introduction/principles.md

 ## Voluntary Code Contribution

-The first word _Voluntary_ means that engagement in inner source from both the guest and host teams occurs of their own free will.
+The first word _Voluntary_ means that engagement in InnerSource from both the guest and host teams occurs of their own free will.
 The guest team voluntarily donates code to the host team and the host team voluntarily accepts it.
 This opt-in nature means that each team needs to be certain that their involvement adds value to the others' objectives.
 Never is a host team required to accept a contribution that isn't in ultimate alignment with their overall mission.